 - Where: Larmer Tree Gardens, near Blandford, in Dorset

-Started by DJs Groove Armada and first celebrated in 2002, Lovebox is London’s three-day music festival.
-The event embraces a diversity of musical genres including hip-hop, indie, rock, grime, world and pop, not to forget circus performers, cabaret and fringe acts.
+Started by DJs Groove Armada and first celebrated in 2002, Lovebox is London’s three-day music festival embracing a diversity of musical genres including hip-hop, indie, rock, grime, world music, pop, circus performers, cabaret and fringe acts.
 Over the years, the festival has successfully managed to win many awards including Virtual Festivals Party People Award for Dance Music and the UK Festival Award for Best Medium-Sized Festival.

 - When: June 12–14